 - Can you create a succinct timeline of your brand’s involvement in the area?
 Think about when you first expanded there, key milestones, news-worthy events etc.

 TO DO: Equipped with these insights, create a series of one-pagers for your: regional positioning statements, regional brand story variant, and regional timeline.

 For the next exercise, you’ll want to review your buyer personas.
 Given regional differences, it’s likely that some of the key areas you used to define your core buyer personas will change.
 For marketers working from your buyer personas to understand their target audience, region-specific variants will help them to reach out to and engage new prospects.

 Are you interested in running a positioning and messaging or buyer persona workshop?
-Find out how we approach these with our clients in their Strategy Phase.
+Find out how we approach these with our clients in this article.

 If you’re researching expansion into new markets, it’s very likely you already have established tone of voice guidelines.
 (Need to set some up for the first time?
-Check out our article on how to write simple yet effective tone of voice guidelines for your business.)
+Check out our article on how to write simple yet effective tone of voice content marketing guidelines.)

 When adapting your organisation’s guidelines to a specific region, consider regional sensitivities as well as cultural differences, and even linguistic ones in the case of regions with different languages.
 One word in one language can mean something very different when translated literally into another.
 As Business News Daily writes: